 Can a Heat Pump Work below Freezing?

 If you live in an area where the temperature dips below freezing during winter, you may be wondering if a heat pump can still work effectively.
 The answer is yes!
-A heat pump can still operate in freezing weather, although its efficiency will decrease slightly as the temperature gets colder, it is still a really efficient way to heat your home.
+A heat pump can still operate in cold weather, although its efficiency will decrease as the temperature gets colder.

 What If Heat Pump Struggles In Cold Weather